-Jesse and the Complexity of Self Discovery
+Jesse and the complexity of self discovery

 Jesse (Mark Patton) is clearly an outsider at school, neither fitting the ‘Jock’ or the ‘Geek’ stereotypes.
 His first dream in the film placing him on a bus journey where he sits apart from two young women.
-Isolated and alone at the back, a subject of the girls teenage gossip.
+Isolated and alone at the back, a subject of the girl’s teenage gossip.
 Immediately portraying a young man who feels separated and alone.
-His characters wants and desires not fitting with the school ‘norms’ surrounding him.
+His characters want and desires not fitting with the school ‘norms’ surrounding him.
 While also hinting that he may be the subject of school rumour and discussion, particularly among girls.

 His family are also disconnected from his emotional needs.
 His vivid nightmares waking him every night with a scream of terror as his family ignore his turmoil.
 Only showing interest when he meets a girl who is a potential sexual partner, ensuring his normality in their eyes.

-Meanwhile Jesse surrounds himself at school with the alpha male character of Ron.
+Meanwhile, Jesse surrounds himself at school with the alpha male character of Ron.
 A boy who starts the film bullying Jesse for his lack of athleticism, but slowly grows closer to him.
-This is a character who oozes the hormonal sex appeal of the school stud, but also enjoys the company of Jesse as a weaker and sexually non threatening boy.
+This is a character who oozes the hormonal sex appeal of the school stud, but also enjoys the company of Jesse as a weaker and sexually non-threatening boy.
 While Jesse clearly has more than a fleeting interest in Ron.

 Then we have Jesse’s first encounter with Freddy Kruger; a scene that buzzes with sexual tension.
 Mixing nightmare with wet dream as Jesse is subdued by a more powerful man.
 Kruger running his steel bladed glove across Jesse’s lips and face, while stating;

 Daddy can’t help you now!
 Shhhhh… I need you, Jesse.
 We got special work to do here, you and me.
 You’ve got the body… I’ve got the brain